 C. There is little relation between H ion concentration and anesthetic activity

-D. There is No correlation between H ion concentration and anesthetic activity
+D. There is No correlation between H ion concentration and anesthetic activity - Which of the following is true regarding local anesthetics?

 A. They are basic salts of weak acids.